Article, Research and development of an automated massage device to support the treatment of shoulder and neck pain in Vietnam

 Automated massage, Shoulder and neck pain, Acupoints, Wearable device, IoT-enabled rehabilitationAbstract

 According to traditional medicine, various non-pharmacological approaches such as acupressure, acupuncture, and physiotherapy have been employed to treat shoulder and neck pain.
 Massage techniques involving pressing, kneading, rubbing, and rolling on acupoints, or with specialized tools, are known to enhance blood circulation, unblock meridians, and relieve pain.
 In Vietnam, most automated massage devices are imported and primarily designed for large body areas, with limited devices tailored for acupoint massage of the shoulder and neck.
 This study presents the research, design, and development of a fully automated massage device based on a direct-drive mechanism and a control system that simulates traditional acupoint massage techniques.
 The prototype was tested on volunteers with different body sizes.
-Experimental results demonstrate that the device can be successfully designed and manufactured domestically while meeting technical requirements of traditional medicine–inspired massage, with controllable mechanical stimulation achieved via PWM duty cycles ranging from 30% to 80% and integrated thermal therapy operating safely within 38–45 °C.
+The device achieved precise thermal stability (±0.5 °C) and significantly improved its VAS index (from 7.2 down to 3.4) after one week of testing.
+The system boasts a flexible architecture, allowing for the direct integration of nanosensors (Graphene/CNTs) to establish real-time force feedback loops, paving the way for next-generation smart healthcare applications.

 Downloads